tkf/emacs-request/doc/source/manual.rst

 --------

 deferred.el_ is a concise way to write callback chain.
-You can use :el:symbol:`require-deferred` to do requests with deferred.el_.
+You can use :el:symbol:`request-deferred` to do requests with deferred.el_.

 .. _deferred.el: https://github.com/kiwanami/emacs-deferred